RosaleeKnight/study-notes/cybersecurity-terminology.md

 DLP (Data Loss Prevention): Umbrella term for a collection of security tools, processes and procedures that aim to prevent sensitive data from falling into unauthorized or malicious hands.

+Have I Been Pwned: website where you enter your email address to check if your address has been revealed in a data breach.

 Honeypot: A decoy system or network that serves to attract potential attackers.

+Kali Linux: Debian Linux derivative specifically designed toward testing for security tasks, such as penetration testing, security auditing, and digital forensics.

 Patch: Provides additional, revised or updated code for an operation system or application.